This post may contain affiliate links. Please read my disclosure policy.

 - They're loaded with healthy protein and fiber from all the beans and veggies.
 There is PLENTY of cheesy deliciousness in these bean enchiladas, but there are also TONS of veggies so they're going to fill you up and keep you energized!

-- It's a meal that your family will eat and they likely won't ask where the meat is!
-These vegetarian enchiladas are so loaded with beans, corn, and cheese that no one is going to be asking where the ground beef or chicken is.
+- It’s a meal that your family will eat and they likely won’t ask where the meat is!
+This easy weeknight meal is so loaded with beans, corn, and cheese that no one is going to be asking where the ground beef or chicken is.
 This is a vegetarian dish that even the meat-eater in your life is going to love!
-Although if you're in the mood for Cheesy Chicken Enchiladas - you definitely need to check out this recipe!

 Ingredients and Substitutions